-The pumps use disposable reservoirs and infusion sets for insulin delivery.
-Installation instructions for Paradigm reservoir and Paradigm compatible infusion sets are provided in the Starting on insulin chapter.
+The pumps use MiniMed disposable reservoirs and infusion sets for insulin delivery.
+Installation instructions for MiniMed reservoir and infusion sets are provided in the Starting on insulin chapter.

-- Reservoirs The 523 and 523K pumps are only used with the 176-unit Paradigm reservoir (MMT-326A).
-The 723 and 723K pumps can be used with either the 300-unit Paradigm reservoir (MMT-332A) or the 176-unit reservoir, depending on your insulin needs. - Infusion sets Medtronic Diabetes provides a variety of Paradigm-compatible infusion sets to fit your needs.
+- Reservoirs Only use Medtronic Diabetes custom-made reservoirs in the MiniMed 530G system.
+Look on the back of your pump for your model number.
+For the MMT-551 pump model, use the MMT-326A, 1.8 ml (180-unit) reservoir.
+The MMT-751 pump model can be used with either the MMT-332A, 3.0 ml (300-unit) reservoir or the MMT-326A, 1.8 ml (180-unit) reservoir, depending on your insulin needs. - Infusion sets Medtronic Diabetes provides a variety of infusion sets to fit your needs.
 Contact your healthcare professional for help in choosing an infusion set that fits your needs.
-Change your infusion set every two to three days.
+Change your infusion set every two to three days per your infusion set manufacturer's instructions.

-WARNING: For your protection the pump has undergone extensive testing to confirm appropriate operation when used with Paradigm reservoirs and Paradigm compatible infusion sets manufactured or distributed by Medtronic Diabetes.
-We recommend using Medtronic Diabetes infusion sets and reservoirs as we cannot guarantee appropriate operation if the pump is used with reservoirs or infusion sets offered by third-parties and therefore we are not responsible for any injury or malfunctioning of the pump that may occur in association with such use.
+WARNING: Only use reservoir and infusion sets manufactured by Medtronic Diabetes.
+The pump has undergone extensive testing to confirm appropriate operation when used with compatible reservoirs and infusion sets manufactured or distributed by Medtronic Diabetes.
+We cannot guarantee appropriate operation if the pump is used with reservoirs or infusion sets offered by third parties and therefore we are not responsible for any injury or malfunctioning of the pump that may occur in association with such use.